evavra/pyffit/README.md

 ## B. How to iteratively run the inversion

 After you have a model from initial sampling, sometimes the inversion and sampling can be improved by sampling the original data based on the forward modeling of best-fitting model parameters.
-Here we have codes to run the inversion using iterative R-based sampling (available to the public soon).
+Here we have codes to run the inversion using iterative [R-based Sampling](https://github.com/x3zou/RBSamping)

 To do the iterative sampling, assuming you have the results of initial sampling, you will need to: